All-Quadrant Bounded Clipping GRPO: Closing the Unbounded Blind Spot for Stable and Generalizable Training: Experiments

-\textbf{Gains increase with $k$.} ABC-GRPO's improvements are most pronounced at higher $k$ values.
-For Qwen3-4B on AIME24, gains grow from +27.6\% at Avg@64 to +54.0\% at Pass@64.
-This pattern indicates that ABC-GRPO preserves reasoning diversity better than GRPO, maintaining multiple solution paths rather than collapsing to a narrow distribution.
+\textbf{Gains increase with $k$.} On Qwen3-4B AIME24, gains over GRPO grow from $+5.6$ at Avg@64 to $+23.4$ at Pass@64; Fig.~\ref{fig:training_dynamics}(b,c) shows ABC-GRPO's Pass@32 and Pass@64 rising well above GRPO's for most of training (peaking late) while GRPO degrades.
+The gap widens with $k$, indicating ABC-GRPO preserves multiple solution paths rather than collapsing to a narrow distribution.

-\textbf{Consistent across difficulty levels.} The method achieves substantial gains on both challenging problems (AIME: +27.6\% to +54.0\% on Qwen3-4B) and easier ones (AMC: +8.4\% to +22.2\%).
-This robustness suggests that unconditional clipping benefits the full spectrum of reasoning tasks.
+\textbf{Robust across benchmarks and scales.} ABC-GRPO attains the highest Avg@64 at both scales (20.7 at 1.7B, 38.3 at 4B), ahead of the next-best baseline by $+1.7$ (over GSPO at 1.7B) and $+1.8$ (over DAPO at 4B).
+At 4B this margin over DAPO is not statistically significant (paired $p{=}0.107$), so we describe ABC-GRPO as \emph{competitive with} DAPO while \emph{significantly better than} GRPO, SAPO, and dual-clip PPO (Table~\ref{tab:variants}).

-\textbf{Model-scale agnostic.} Improvements hold across both 1.7B and 4B model scales, with the larger model showing particularly strong gains.
-On average across all benchmarks, ABC-GRPO achieves +18.3\% Avg@64 improvement for 1.7B and +11.0\% for 4B, demonstrating scalability of the approach.
+\textbf{Addressing the reasoning-boundary narrowing.} Comparing Pass@64 against the \emph{base model} (rather than GRPO) reveals a known pathology: GRPO's Pass@64 falls below base on Qwen3-1.7B (49.7 vs 53.3, $-3.6$) and Qwen3-4B (59.4 vs 61.1, $-1.7$), with AIME24 dropping $-6.7$ (43.3 vs 50.0)---confirming the \emph{reasoning-boundary narrowing} reported by \citet{yue2025rlvr}.
+DAPO and GSPO also recover the boundary, but by a different route (clip-higher, not Q4-bounding), so Q4-bounding is one \emph{sufficient} mechanism (isolated by our ablation, Sect.~\ref{sec:ablation}), not the only one.
+ABC-GRPO achieves the best joint accuracy--diversity tradeoff (highest Avg@64 and Pass@64) at both scales: at 4B, the highest Pass@64 (70.3) co-occurs with the highest Avg@64 (38.3); at 1.7B, it ties DAPO on Pass@64 (55.3) while leading on Avg@64 (20.7 vs 18.1).
+No single method dominates every subset: on AIME25 at 4B, DAPO/GSPO edge ABC-GRPO on Avg@64 by $0.4$ (within noise on 30 problems), consistent with an accuracy--diversity tradeoff rather than uniform superiority.